apache/pekko-connectors/docs/src/main/paradox/avroparquet.md

 ## Sink Initiation

-On the other hand, you can use `AvroParquetWriter` as the Akka Streams Sink implementation for writing to Parquet.
+On the other hand, you can use `AvroParquetWriter` as the Apache Pekko Streams Sink implementation for writing to Parquet.
 In that case, its initialisation would require an instance of `org.apache.parquet.hadoop.ParquetWriter`.
 It will also expect any subtype of `GenericRecord` to be passed.

 Scala